Modern Slavery Act Statement

 Introduction: Avanade’s global business

 Avanade is the leading provider of innovative digital and cloud services, business solutions and design-led experiences delivered through the power of people and the Microsoft ecosystem.
-Our professionals combine technology, business and industry expertise to build and deploy solutions to realise results for our clients and their customers.
-Avanade has 29,000 digitally connected people across 23 countries, bringing clients the best thinking through a collaborative culture that honors diversity and reflects the communities in which we operate.
-Avanade is majority owned by Accenture.
-Avanade was founded in 2000 by Accenture LLP and Microsoft Corporation.
-Learn more at www.avanade.com.
+Our professionals bring bold, fresh thinking combined with technology, business and industry expertise to help fuel transformation and growth for our clients and their customers.
+Avanade has 30,000 digitally connected people across 24 countries, bringing clients the best thinking through a collaborative culture that honors diversity and reflects the communities in which we operate.
+Majority owned by Accenture, Avanade was founded in 2000 by Accenture LLP and Microsoft Corporation.

 Avanade’s commitment to human rights

 Avanade is committed to support and respect internationally proclaimed human rights.